 Certain plasma cell diseases, such as solitary plasmacytoma and MGUS (monoclonal gammopathy of undetermined significance), can develop into multiple myeloma.

 A plasmacytoma is a collection of abnormal plasma cells found in one location instead of throughout the bone marrow, soft tissue, or bone.
 People who have MGUS have the same abnormal proteins, called M proteins, as people with myeloma, except there is not cancer.
+On average, people with MGUS have a small risk of developing myeloma—about a 1% chance per year.

 I am overweight.